WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Push the value (I32.CONST 0) to the stack.

 Step_pure/ref.as_non_null
-1. Assert: Due to validation, a value is on the top of the stack.
+1. Assert: Due to validation, a value of value type ref is on the top of the stack.
 2. Pop the value ref from the stack.
 3. If ref is of the case REF.NULL, then:
   a.
 Trap.
 4. Push the value ref to the stack.

 Step_pure/ref.eq
-1. Assert: Due to validation, a value is on the top of the stack.
+1. Assert: Due to validation, a value of value type ref is on the top of the stack.
 2. Pop the value ref_2 from the stack.
-3. Assert: Due to validation, a value is on the top of the stack.
+3. Assert: Due to validation, a value of value type ref is on the top of the stack.
 4. Pop the value ref_1 from the stack.
 5. If ref_1 is of the case REF.NULL, then:
   a.
 If ref_2 is of the case REF.NULL, then: